A Temporary Resident Visa (TRV), also known as a visitor or entry visa, serves as a travel document to enter Canada.

 A TRV is a travel stamp placed in your passport that allows you to exit and enter Canada.
 However, it does not give you any status in Canada.

 For instance, a study permit lets you stay and study in Canada.
-Hence, your study permit shows your student status, but it doesn’t all you to exit and enter Canada.
+Hence, your study permit shows your student status, but it doesn’t allow you to exit and reenter Canada.

-In contrast, a TRV enables you to exit and enter Canada.
+In contrast, a TRV enables you to exit and reenter Canada.
 You will need a valid TRV each time you re-enter.

 A TRV will generally be issued for the same duration as your study or work permit.